yuhko-msft/microsoft-graph-docs/concepts/search-concept-messages.md

 ## Known limitations

-- You can access only the signed-in user’s own mailbox.
+- You can access only the signed-in user's own mailbox.
 Searching delegated mailboxes is not supported.
 - For messages, the **total** property of the [searchHitsContainer](/graph/api/resources/searchhitscontainer) type contains the number of results on the page, not the total number of matching results.
 - Sorting results is not supported for events.
 A sort clause in the request will return a Bad Request error code in the response.